Gelerion/hadoop-docker/README.md

 ------
 Dockerized Hadoop HDFS with Yarn.
 The default Hadoop version is `2.9.2`, could be easily changed during image creation.
-All the ports configured to fit 3.x releases, as described in [this](https://issues.apache.org/jira/browse/HDFS-9427) ticket.
+All the ports are configured to fit 3.x releases, as described in [this](https://issues.apache.org/jira/browse/HDFS-9427) ticket.

 # Running
 ------